iter8-tools/iter8/doc_files/iter8_crd.md

     assessment: ""
 ```

-## Experiment Metrics
+## Experiment metrics

 Information about all Prometheus metrics known to iter8 are stored in a Kubernetes `ConfigMap` named _`iter8_metrics`_.
 When iter8 is installed, that `ConfigMap` is populated with information on the 3 metrics that iter8 supports out of the box, namely: `iter8_latency`, `iter8_error_rate`, and `iter8_error_count`.
 Users can add their own custom metrics.

 When an `Experiment` custom resource is created, the iter8 controller will check the metric names referenced by `.spec.analysis.successCriteria`, look them up in the `ConfigMap`, retrieve the information about them from the `ConfigMap`, and store that information in the `metrics` section of the newly created `Experiment` object.
-The information about a metric allows the iter8 analytics service to query Prometheus to retrieve metric values for the baseline version and the canary version.
+The information about a metric allows the iter8 analytics service to query Prometheus to retrieve metric values for the baseline version and candidate versions of the service .
 Below we show an example of how a metric is stored in an `Experiment` object.

 ```yaml
 metrics: